naemon/naemon.github.io/documentation/usersguide/configmain.md

 </tr>
 </table>

 This option determines whether or not Naemon will attempt to automatically reschedule active host and service checks to "smooth" them out over time.

 This can help to balance the load on the monitoring server, as it will attempt to keep the time between consecutive checks consistent, at the expense of executing checks on a more rigid schedule.

+{{ site.warning }}
-<div class="alert alert-warning" style="margin: 10px;"><i class="glyphicon glyphicon-exclamation-sign"></i> <b>WARNING:</b>  THIS IS AN EXPERIMENTAL FEATURE AND MAY BE REMOVED IN FUTURE VERSIONS.
-ENABLING THIS OPTION CAN DEGRADE PERFORMANCE - RATHER THAN INCREASE IT - IF USED IMPROPERLY!</div>
+THIS IS AN EXPERIMENTAL FEATURE AND MAY BE REMOVED IN FUTURE VERSIONS.
+ENABLING THIS OPTION CAN DEGRADE PERFORMANCE - RATHER THAN INCREASE IT - IF USED IMPROPERLY!
+{{ site.end }}

 <a name="auto_rescheduling_interval"></a>
 #### Auto-Rescheduling Interval